duju211/pin_strava/README.md

-I am a vivid runner and cyclist.
-Since a couple of years, I’m recording almost all my activities with some kind of GPS device.
+I am an avid runner and cyclist.
+For the past couple of years, I have recorded almost all my activities on some kind of GPS device.

-I record my runs with a Garmin device and my bike rides with a Wahoo device.
-Both accounts get synchronized with my Strava account.
+I record my runs with a Garmin device and my bike rides with a Wahoo device, and I synchronize both accounts on Strava.
 I figured that it would be nice to directly access my data from my Strava account.

-In the following text, I will describe the progress to get the data into R.
+In the following text, I will describe the progress to get Strava data into R, process the data, and then create a visualization of activity routes.

-In this analysis, the following packages are used:
+You will need the following packages:

     library(tarchetypes)
     library(conflicted)